did-app/www/guides/phoenix-elixir-openid-connect-integration/index.md

 ```

 Visit [localhost:4000](http://localhost:4000/),
-you should see your new app phoenix app with a shiny sign in button.
+you should see your new phoenix app with a shiny sign in button.

-Any problems see [this commit](https://github.com/did-app/did-elixir/commit/654a39d697efc551c725e8871b5b4fee1b8bd63c) for the complete set of changes.
+Any problems, see [this commit](https://github.com/did-app/did-elixir/commit/654a39d697efc551c725e8871b5b4fee1b8bd63c) for the complete set of changes.

-### Have a question
+### Have a question?

 If you have any further questions contact us at [team@did.app](mailto:team@did.app?subject=DID-Elixir%20question).